umaptechnologies/must/README.md

 ## The Simple Warrior

-WarriorBody are the Bodies of Simple Warriors.
+WarriorBodies are the Bodies of Simple Warriors.
 Why?
 Because they hold weapons, and can attack or retreat.

 ```python
 class WarriorBody: